Gaurang154/quiz_app/README.md

 - Timer to measure total time taken by each user
 - Option to save user’s name, score, and time
 - Leaderboard stored locally in JSON and sorted by score
-- Visual feedback using ✅ for correct and ❌ for incorrect answers
+- Visual feedback using ✅ for correct
-- Game ends instantly upon a wrong answer
+- Game tell correct answer when incorrect option is choiosen
 - Case-insensitive input handling (A/B/C/D or a/b/c/d)
 - Clean, formatted terminal output for better UX
 - Basic input validation to prevent crashes from invalid input